 Big corporations like Siemens, Samsung, Amazon etc. have their own interests in smart cities, which urban planners need to be wary of.
 In the end, it should be about cities for people, not about cities for profit.
 Other challenges for smart cities include privacy/what to do with big data and the digital divide, meaning that in many cities not everybody has access to digital services.
 Smart cities are usually only beneficial for a certain group of people who have access to devices, technical understanding and a minimum age.
 Many smart city approaches, like the ideal of having a city operations centre, come from the top down and citizens have no say in it.
 This means that there is also a danger of power abuse and the question of ownership – not only of the city itself, but also of the data generated by smart technologies and crowdsourcing.

 The Metropolitan Solutions conference actually consisted of a lot of smaller gatherings and conferences with diverse topics.
 For example, the famous economist Jeffrey Sachs gave a keynote speech, talking about his vision for the next 20 years of urban development (see this article on the New Urban Agenda to be developed at HABITAT III): While technological challenges include energy (all-electric and Zero Emissions Cities), smart cities, sharing economy, denser and more walkable cities and e-governance + e-commerce, political challenges are the financing of future cities and achieving urban resilience (all port cities are massively threatened by ocean level rises).

-One popular example for a metropolitan solution is the “metrocable”, a gondola lift system to connect suburban to central areas (for example in Rio de Janeiro, Sucre or Medellín, but also in cities outside of South America such as Ankara).
+One popular example for a metropolitan solution is the “metrocable”, a gondola lift system to connect suburban to central areas (for example in Rio de Janeiro, Sucre, Mexico City or Bogotá, but also in cities outside of South America such as Ankara).

 Examples for smart city infrastructure